 2. Nutrient deficiencies

 Related to the above, if your body is having trouble digesting properly, it may have problems absorbing enough vitamins, minerals, and nutrients from your diet.
 Your gut microbiota plays an integral role in your overall metabolism.
 Studies comparing germ-free and conventionally raised laboratory animals found that the latter require 30 percent fewer calories to maintain their body weight.

 It’s not just nutrient absorption.
 Studies have actually found that gut microbes contribute to vitamin synthesis.
 For example, research estimates that nearly half of your daily vitamin K requirement is created by your gut bacteria.

 3. Mood health

-Your gut and your mental health are more closely linked than you might think.
+Your gut and your mood health are more closely linked than you might think.
 The gut-brain axis is a bidirectional link between your central nervous system (your brain and spinal cord) and your enteric nervous system, a web of more than 500 million neurons spread throughout your digestive tract.
-Studies have found that gut bacteria can affect behavioral traits, and imbalances in your microbiota have been correlated with the presence of mood disorders, including depression and anxiety.
+Studies have found that gut bacteria can affect behavioral traits, and imbalances in your microbiota have been correlated with the presence of mood

 Stress is a modern epidemic that impacts just about everyone.
-It can contribute to anxiety, depression, and other mental health issues, and stress also feeds into physical health problems, including high blood pressure and gut health.
+It can contribute to mood concerns and also feeds into physical health problems.
 Your gut bacteria are responsible for producing a variety of hormones that regulate mood, including serotonin, which is the chemical responsible for creating feelings of happiness and wellbeing.
 Healthy bacteria in the gut also help to lower levels of cortisol, the primary stress hormone.
-Considering the close connection between the gut and the mind (the gut-brain axis), research has found that chronic stress can have a significant impact on your gut bacteria, and your gut bacteria can in turn affect your mood.
+Considering the close connection between the gut and the mind (the gut-brain axis), research has found that stress can have a significant impact on your gut bacteria, and your gut bacteria can in turn affect your mood.
 It can be a bit of a vicious cycle.

 5. Skin health